Covid vaccine: Fertility and miscarriage claims fact-checked

 Some experts believe this was the origin of the whole belief that Covid vaccines might harm fertility.

-In fact syncytin-1 and the coronavirus's spike protein are just about as similar as any two random proteins - if the body was that easily confused, it would risk attacking its own organs every time it caught an infection and developed antibodies.
+In fact syncytin-1 and the coronavirus's spike protein are just about as similar as any two random proteins so there is no real reason to believe the body might confuse them.

 But now evidence has been gathered to help disprove his theory.